Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/solving-geometry-with-code.md

 - Does my language promote patterns or abstractions that would make this feature more ergonomic to use?
 (C# has events as first-class citizens, Go's goroutines and channels are great for creating streams of events, etc.)
+- Does the larger application provide natural mechanisms or extension points that we can use?

 Answering these questions should give you an idea of how your feature will interact with the rest of the application, and from there you can start